dst1213/ChatDB_Magic/README.md

 # ChatDB Magic: Augmenting LLMs with Databases as Their Symbolic Memory
-## Make ChatDB Support SQLite database and more convenient.
+## Refining ChatDB with SQLite database support and improved convenience

 Forked from https://github.com/huchenxucs/ChatDB

-# Changes:
+# Modifications:
-- Support SQLite and MySQL.
+- Added support for SQLite and MySQL.
-- Default DB changed to SQLite, you can set back to mysql in .env file.
+- Default database transitioned to SQLite; you can switch back to MySQL by modifying the .env file.
     > DB_TYPE=sqlite or DB_TYPE=mysql
-- Support Answer analysis, use ChatGPT to analyse SQL result.
+- Implemented Answer Analysis, utilizing ChatGPT to analyze SQL results.
     > Optional, set semantic_answer=False in chatdb.py to disable it.
     ```shell
     USER INPUT: Doctor's name